-I just wrapped upby Stephen Covey.
+I just wrapped up The 7 Habits of Highly Effective People by Stephen Covey.
 I’m finally crossing off books that have been recommended to me several years ago.
 This was one of those books that I had already heard so much about, especially given my highly habitual life.

 The book centers around 7 habits that Covey covers:

 - Put first things first.

 - Seek to understand, then to be understood.

 The first three habits are focused around the self while habits 4-6 are about the external relations.
 The last habit is about constant improvement.

 What makes Covey’s book easy to understand and approachable are the real-world examples and applicability to everyday life.
 I won’t go into detail about each of the habits.
 However, I will say that each habit is a constant practice for me which makes sense given Covey’s message.

 Of the habits, the most difficult for me are seeking to understand and thinking win-win.
 Too often we hear the saying that we have two ears and one mouth – pointing to the importance for active listening and focusing on the speaker, not of how we should respond or navigate the conversation to fit our own motives.
 Personally, I can be highly impulsive and want to jump into conversations quickly.
 As a sales person, this is a well-known problem.
 It’s akin to pitching without knowing or understand the needs of the customer.